saltedge/sca-authenticator-ios/SaltedgeAuthenticatorSDKv2/README.md

 1. Send revoke request
     - parameters:
+        - `SEBaseAuthenticatedWithIdRequestData`:
+          - `entityId`: the id of authorization
           - `url`: the url, which will be use to make request.
-      - `data`: `SERevokeConnectionData`
+          - `connectionGuid`: the uniq guid of the connection.
+          - `accessToken`: a unique token string for authenticated access to API resources.
-      - `appLanguage`: Request header to identify preferred language.
+          - `appLanguage`: request header to identify preferred language.

     ```swift
         let data = SEBaseAuthenticatedWithIdRequestData(